 There are over 140 different terpenes found in the cannabis plant and thousands more found across the plant kingdom.
 These essential oils are secreted from the trichomes resin glands and emit a unique aromatic profile.
 Patients and recreational users can reap the medicinal effects by smoking or vaporizing terpenes.
 Every terpene contains different effects.

 Flavonoids may only comprise about 10 percent of the chemicals in weed, but play a huge role in the cannabis plant.
 Flavonoids are responsible for the aroma and flavor of your favorite strain.
 Not only that, flavonoids give strains their non-green pigmentation, all while protecting the plant from UV rays and common plant diseases like pests and fungi.
 Flavonoids are also found in fruits and vegetables, although one group, cannaflavins, are only found in marijuana.

 Why Buy Whole-Plant Cannabis?

 So far, we've discussed how chemicals in weed affect our system independently of each other.
-While THC and CBD may do wonders for people with debilitating conditions, research suggests that consuming the whole-plant cannabis is far more beneficial.
+Research suggests that consuming the whole-plant cannabis is far more efficient.
 Whole-plant cannabis refers to the synergistic effect experience when multiple cannabinoids, terpenes, and flavonoids interact with each other.